Home > Strategy Index > Synthetic Position

 The formula for calculating loss is given below:

-The underlier price at which break-even is achieved for the synthetic long stock can be calculated using the following formula.
+The underlier price at which break-even is achieved for the synthetic long stock position can be calculated using the following formula.

 Suppose XYZ stock is trading at $40 in June.
 An options trader setups a synthetic long stock by selling a JUL 40 put for $100 and buying a JUL 40 call for $150.
 The net debit taken to enter the trade is $50.